Creepypasta: Cultural impact

 Numerous short films, games, feature-length films and merchandise have been produced based on creepypastas, such as Always Watching: A Marble Hornets Story, Slender Man and Beware the Slenderman.
-In 2023, a new film from production company A24 was announced based on "the backrooms", a source of lore in creepypasta based on a series of pictures.
-The filmmakers will directly base the film on a YouTube series doing an in-depth exploration of the backrooms.
+In 2026, "the backrooms" was used as the basis for the feature-length A24-produced Backrooms.
+The film was based on a YouTube series, and both the series and film were directed by Kane Parsons.